Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Methods

-{ \bf Vehicle model.} The road vehicle model is a scaled Ahmed \citep{ahmed1984some} body with a flat rear base.
-The Ahmed body is a canonical notch-back car model whose fixed separation, ground-effect interaction and inherently three-dimensional wake make it the definitive benchmark for bluff-body aerodynamics and flow-control studies.
 The length of the model is 0.6m.
-The base measures 0.216m $\times$ 0.160\,m and is elevated 0.028\,m above a raised floor to minimize boundary layer effects while preserving realistic ground conditions (Fig.~\ref{fig:windtunnelandmodel}f).
-The same setup has been used in the previously reported control experiments in \citep{brackston2016stochastic}.
+The base measures 0.216m $\times$ 0.160\,m and is elevated 0.028\,m above a raised floor to minimize boundary layer effects while preserving realistic ground conditions (Fig.~\ref{fig:windtunnelandmodel}(f)).
+The same setup has been used in the previously reported control experiments in \cite{brackston2016stochastic}.

 { \bf Sensors.} A force balance (ATI Gamma-IP68 load cell) located beneath the raised floor, outside the flow path, connects the model to the tunnel and enables accurate measurement of aerodynamic forces.

 Rear surface pressure is monitored via 64 static pressure taps distributed across the model's base, connected to an ESP-DTC pressure scanner (Chell $\mu$DAQ2-64DTC) that streams real-time measurements to the control loop via UDP.

 { \bf Actuators.} Wake forcing is provided by two flaps mounted at the rear side edges, spanning the full height of the body and 0.019 m in chord length.
 Each flap is hinged and actuated by internal motors powered through amplifiers, with passive restoring force provided by internal springs.
 The power consumption is monitored through real-time measurements of motor supply voltage and current.